Dortmund deny contact with Arsenal for Aubameyang

 Aubameyang has already scored 21 goals in 23 games this season, but was disciplined by the club last Sunday for the third time in 16 months after failing to attend a team meeting.

+He was dropped for Sunday’s goalless draw at home to Wolfsburg and will now miss a second game in a row, fuelling the speculation he will soon be heading to north London.

+“It is obvious that he has to put his foot down in training and show up well,” head coach Peter Stoeger said of Aubameyang earlier on Thursday.

-On Thursday, Arsenal manager Arsene Wenger praised Aubameyang’s ‘strong character’, which did not go down well with Dortmund’s sports director Michael Zorc.
+Arsenal manager Arsene Wenger praised Aubameyang’s “strong character”, which did not go down well with Dortmund’s sports director Michael Zorc.

 “There has been no contact with Arsenal and we assume Arsene Wenger has enough to do worrying about the performances of his own players.”

-It remains to be seen whether he is named in the starting side for Friday’s Bundesliga clash at Hertha Berlin.

-Swedish teenager Alexander Isak, 18, made only his third German league appearance when he took Aubameyang’s place for last Sunday’s goalless draw at home to Wolfsburg, but the team struggled to finish their chances.
+Swedish teenager Alexander Isak, 18, made only his third German league appearance when he took Aubameyang’s place on Sunday, but the team struggled to take their chances.

-“He is definitely an option,” head coach Peter Stoeger said of Aubameyang.

-“He could play, but it is obvious that he has to put his foot down in training and show up well.

 Do you have something awesome to share with the world?
 Click here to share